Village of the Damned (1960)

 Alan confronts the children, and they know they're the only ones left.
 They are determined to survive, much like the alien virus from Evilution.
 They melt Alan's brain, sending him into a state of shock.
 It seems like he'll survive, but the warning is clear, even to Zellaby.

-Roger reveals he has talked with the military, and they know soldiers aren't the answer, a the children would only make them shoot each other.
+Roger reveals he has talked with the military, and they know soldiers aren't the answer, as the children would only make them shoot each other.
 Which must have been a line Carpenter glommed onto, because he had that exact thing play out in the remake.

 David shows up and tells Zellaby that they must leave, and he shall make arrangements for the children to do just that, and find families to take them in.
 They are almost at the point where they can spread out and "make new colonies".

-CAP: I can never set these right, always blinking 12...
+I can never set these right, always blinking 12…

 Much like in the remake, Zellaby puts together a bomb, takes it to the school when he goes to meet with the children, and uses the mental image of a brick wall to hold them off until it's too late.